Elias Molee: Career

 Elias Molee is known as the creator of the languages Amerikan and Tutonish.
 He also invented a system of shorthand and used only lower case letters (for example, he used "e" in place of "the") and a form of sign language symbols.
 In his autobiography molee's wandering (written without capital letters, which he considered "cruel, non-ethical, non-artistic, and non-scientific") he describes an idyllic childhood spent listening to tales of Norse mythology in his family's log cabin, eating "good pancakes with milk in e dough n much egg n butter in it," and roaming the fields picking fresh berries, plums and nuts with the local children.

 Plea for an American Language, or Germanic-English (1888)

 In this book, Molee outlined the negative aspects of English and the positive aspects of more pure languages such as German, Greek, and Irish.
 He determined to create a new language for the American people that was a mix of all Germanic languages in the country and embodied all the best parts of these other languages.
 He called this language Amerikan.

 Alphabet

 Molee avoided diphthongs and instead preferred one letter for one sound.
-He create multiple custom letters for this new language, informed by his own understanding of the American aesthetic sense.
+He created multiple custom letters for this new language, informed by his own understanding of the American aesthetic sense.
 The letters are numbered because Molee devised a new numbering system that was similar to that of Greek.
 He believed that using letters for numbers would help to solidify correct pronunciation among the people.